Write-only memory (engineering): Hardware uses

 An example of this kind of use concerned access to memory on early PCs.
 The original PCs used 8086 or 8088 processors which had the ability to address only 1 MB of memory.
-A large part of this was occupied by the BIOS resulting in only 640 kB of addressable RAM being available.
+A large part of this was occupied by the BIOS and the video card, resulting in only 640 kB of contiguous addressable RAM being available.
 The memory requirement of many applications soon surpassed this figure.
 One method of overcoming the limitation was by the use of bank-switched RAM.
 A number of banks of RAM are provided, but are not permanently assigned to a memory location.
 In a particular implementation, a special board is added to a computer, which controls the allocation of banks to memory space.
 The control board has its own memory chip.
 A computer can write data into this chip, but only the control board itself can read the chip, hence it is dubbed "write only" memory.

 Another example concerns some functions carried out by graphics processing units (GPUs).
 For instance, a GPU might be carrying out shader processing on the contents of graphics memory.
 It can be faster and more efficient for the GPU to take input for the shader process from read-only locations and write the shader output to different write-only locations without having to copy data between the read and write buffers after each iteration.

 An example that is still of contemporary relevance can be found in the 16550 UART, whose derivatives are still in widespread use.
-To add a data FIFO without breaking compatibility with the 8250 UART's 8 configuration registers, the write-only "FIFO control register" was assigned the same port address as the read-only "interrupt identification register".
+To add a data FIFO without breaking compatibility with the 8250 UART's eight configuration registers, the write-only "FIFO control register" was assigned the same port address as the read-only "interrupt identification register".
 Writes to that address program the FIFO control register, but there is no way to read it back.

 The term is also used to describe the computer view of certain display devices such as the e-ink screens used in e-readers.

+Logic optimization

+Write-only registers, as frequently found in older hardware, are often a consequence of don't-care optimizations in the trade-off between functionality and the number of necessary logic gates.